An ABC of the Most Beautiful Gardens in Sydney

 Nestled in Dee Why, Stony Range remains relatively unknown outside the Northern Beaches, but provides a pleasant reprieve from the surrounding streets.
 Six hectares of native Australian plants are cared for by a committed group of volunteers who established the garden more than 60 years ago.

 There are 2km of walks to explore including a bush tucker garden.
-This guide (PDF) explains the plants, see how many species you can find.
 There is also an excellent sensory track that highlights plants you are encouraged to smell and touch.

 Address: 810 Pittwater Road, Dee Why